 Among other key findings, the addendum revealed the following:

-While 41% of students are currently using social media for research or study, 59% are not.
+While 41% of students are currently using social media for research or study, 59% are not. many people decide to buy youtube comments for various reasons.
 Reasons for not using social media include that existing sites are not a reliable source of information.
+An exemplary website, like this linkedin real estate website, will guarantee to bring in good amount of traffic.

 When asked if they would use social media to share research with peers, 58% of students indicated “likely” to “very likely,” while 43% stated “unlikely.”